 Paul raises yet another question about the law.
-If the preceding verses are true, does this imply that the law and promise conflict?
+If the preceding verses are true, does this imply that the law and promise conflict with each other?

 Is the law then against the promises of God?

+Paul, in this question, makes explicit what the Galatians were thinking.
+They thought that Paul disparaged the law in his previous arguments.
 Did God give the law to frustrate grace?
-Paul makes explicit what the Galatians were thinking.
-They thought that Paul disparaged the law in his previous arguments.

-It is inconceivable to think that the promise and the law are in conflict.
-God gave both the law and the promise but for different purposes.
+It is inconceivable to think that the promise and the law are in disagreement.
+God gave both the law and the promise, but for different purposes.
 God is not at war with Himself!

 For if there had been a law given which could have given life,

-The purpose of the law is not to give life but can show the conditions for salvation.
+The purpose of the law is not to give life but to show the need for salvation.
 The purpose of the law is to show us our sin, and the purpose of grace is to save us from sin.

 No external rule can internally impart eternal life.
-The words “could have given life” mean to make alive, cause to live.
+“Could have given life” means to make alive, cause to live.
 This is a causative term.
-The law cannot cause life.
+The law cannot generate life.
 It cannot produce eternal life.